newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • City jails

-Under the New York Freedom of Information Law (FOIL), members of the public have the right to access to logs of currently incarcerated inmates maintained by local and state arms of the Department of Corrections and Community Service – with certain exceptions.
-Asides inmate medical records, individuals may access documents related to reports, statements, examinations, criminal history, etc., on inmates.
+Under the New York Freedom of Information Law (FOIL), members of the public have the right to access logs of currently incarcerated inmates maintained by local and state arms of the Department of Corrections and Community Service—with certain exceptions.
+In addition to inmate medical records, individuals may access documents related to reports, statements, examinations, criminal history, etc., on inmates.

-Interested individuals may visit the records office at the local jail, state, or federal correctional facility to request information on a current inmate.
+Interested individuals may visit the local jail, state, or federal correctional facility records office to request information on a current inmate.
 Likewise, the Department of Corrections and Community Service maintains search tools on the Offender portal.
-To use the portal, the searcher must know the inmate's full name, birth year, or inmate ID.
+To use the portal, the searcher will need to know the inmate's full name, birth year, or inmate ID.

 Are Incarceration Records Public in New York?